brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 - Intent: do you really mean to do this?
 Or are you just agreeing to be nice?
 - Skills: do you have the ability to deliver on this commitment?
-- Resources: do you have the resources‚Äîe.g., time, money, etc‚Äîto deliver on this commitment?
+- Resources: do you have the resources—e.g., time, money, etc—to deliver on this commitment?

 Only after deeply thinking through each of these items should you commit (or not).